-This Website uses SSL or TLS encryption for security and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries submitted to the data controller).
+This Website uses SSL or TLS encryption for security and to protect personal data and other confidential content during transmission (e.g. orders or inquiries submitted to the person responsible).
 You can recognize an encrypted connection by the string “https://” and the lock symbol in your browser line.

 IU Internationale Hochschule GmbH, Juri-Gagarin-Ring 152, 99084 Erfurt, is responsible as a joint controller with IU Corporate Services GmbH, Mülheimer Straße 38, 53604 Bad Honnef, for the processing of your personal data in connection with the application process.
-We process your personal data depending on the topic as a joint controller with other companies belonging to the Group (all with their registered office at Mülheimer Straße 38, 53604 Bad Honnef, Germany, unless otherwise indicated).
+We process your personal data depending on the topic as a joint controller with other companies belonging to the group (all of which are located at Mülheimer Straße 38, 53604 Bad Honnef, Germany, unless otherwise indicated).
 The Website is operated by IU Group N.V., Square Ambiorix 10, BE-1000 Brussels (“IU Group”).
-Activities in connection with the operation of the IU International University are carried out in joint controllership with IU Internationale Hochschule GmbH, Juri-Gagarin-Ring 152, 99084 Erfurt (“IU”), also with regard to its study programs including getting into contact and the provision of information; if you are enrolled in or interested in a medical or psychological degree program, IU Health University GmbH, Große Bleiche 14-20, 55116 Mainz (“IU Health”) is also a joint controller.
-For central services within the Group, such as controlling, accounting and personnel administration, office, process and quality management, purchasing and sales, as well as other services, the aforementioned companies receive support of IU Corporate Services GmbH, which is jointly responsible for data processing; IU IT Services GmbH, Ridlerstr.
-57, c/o IU Group NV, 80339 Munich, with regard to the provision of the operational IT infrastructure including hardware and software, telecommunication and electronic communication; IU Examination Service GmbH for services in the field of examination supervision; IU Marketing Service GmbH as well as IU Sales Services GmbH, Ridlerstr.
-57, c/o IU Group NV, 80339 Munich, for services in the area of marketing and sales (this also includes marketing via this website and the operation of the applicant portal for students); IU Commercial 1 GmbH for the management of the online campus and IU Commercial 2 GmbH for the management of the campus locations and with regard to the campus programs; IU Student Services GmbH together with the respective GmbH that exists for the respective location and is named after its city name, e.g. IU Dortmund GmbH or IU Bonn GmbH, for the support of prospective students and students, in particular student advisory services.
+Activities in connection with the operation of IU International University of Applied Sciences are carried out in joint controllership with IU Internationale Hochschule GmbH, Juri-Gagarin-Ring 152, 99084 Erfurt, also in regard to its degree programs, including contacting and sending information.
+If you are enrolled in or interested in a medical or psychological degree program, IU Health University GmbH, Große Bleiche 14-20, 55116 Mainz (“IU Health”) is also a joint controller.
+For central services within the group, such as controlling, accounting and personnel administration, office, process and quality management, purchasing and sales, as well as central services, the aforementioned companies rely on the support of IU Corporate Services GmbH, which is also responsible for data processing; IU IT Services GmbH, Ridlerstr.
+57, c/o IU Group NV, 80339 Munich for the provision of the operational IT infrastructure including hardware and software, telecommunications and electronic communications; IU Examination Service GmbH for services in the area of examination supervision; IU Marketing Service GmbH as well as IU Sales Services GmbH, Ridlerstr.
+57, c/o IU Group NV, 80339 Munich, for services in the area of marketing and sales (this also includes marketing via this Website and the operation of the student applicant portal); IU Commercial 1 GmbH for the management of the online campus and IU Commercial 2 GmbH for the management of the campus locations and campus programs; IU Student Services GmbH together with the respective GmbH that exists for the respective location and is named after its city name, e.g. IU Dortmund GmbH or IU Bonn GmbH, for the support of prospective students and current students, in particular student advisory services.
 In the following, the above companies are collectively referred to as “IU”; this does not affect their responsibilities as described above.
 We will be happy to provide you with excerpts of the joint controllership agreement.
 Please contact email@example.com.

 - Our Website visited